BodenmillerGroup/ImcSegmentationPipeline/docs/ilastik.md

 1. The average intensity across all channels is computed and multiplied by 10.
 This will later serve as visual help to find background areas during Ilastik pixel labelling.
 2. The average is clipped to 0 and 1 (after uint16 rescaling) to avoid out-of-range errors.
-3. The average channel is added to the ilastik stack as first channel.
+3. The average channel is added to the Ilastik stack as first channel.
-4. The ilastik stack is upscaled by a factor of 2.
-This will increase the number of pixels in the image 4 fold and facilitates pixel labelling using Ilastik.
+4. The pixels of the Ilastik stack are upscaled by a factor of 2.
+This will increase the number of pixels in the image 4 fold and facilitates pixel labelling.
-5. The ilastik stack is cropped into smaller fields of view.
+5. The Ilastik stack is cropped into smaller fields of view.
 By default these are 500x500 pixel crops but for large datasets smaller image crops will suffice.
-6. The upscaled ilastik stack is saved in `.h5` format into the `analysis/ilastik` folder and the cropped images are saved into the `analysis/crops` folder.
+6. The upscaled Ilastik stack is saved in `.h5` format into the `analysis/ilastik` folder and the cropped images are saved into the `analysis/crops` folder.

 ## Train and apply a pixel classifier